Category: Personnel Covered Individuals: All CEI Employees Approved: 2023-02-28

 The telecommuting employee is responsible for any personal tax and insurance implications of this arrangement and for conforming to any local zoning regulations.

-College of Eastern Idaho does not employ out of state employees in any capacity; employees must reside in the State of Idaho.
+College of Eastern Idaho does not employ out of state employees in any capacity; employees must be a resident of Idaho.

 Employees who are approved to telecommute shall sign and abide by a Telecommuting Agreement.